 - Weekly excursions.

-- The program fee (TBD for 2019) for 2018 is $4,600 (Covers tuition, excursions, and home-stay with two meals per day, excluding weekend dinners).
-Airfare, books, lunch, pocket money, and passport fees are not included.
+- The program fee for 2020 is $4,000 (Covers the course fee which is $2,650, and home-stay with two meals per day (breakfast and dinner) seven days a week which is $1,350).
+Airfare, lunch, pocket money, and passport fees are not included.
 Please see FAQs for more details about out-of-pocket expenses.